Personal Log »

 My estimation on how long would it take me to complete my current project “Alien Intruder” was a bit off, and it is because I subestimated –or more like I forgot– that I had to write my own sound driver.

 In Gold Mine Run!
 I used the excellent libmikmod, that gives you everything you need, supporting mixing of music and sound effects.
-Still, it wasn’t that easy to use, and it supports DJGPP.
-Which is 32-bit, and I’m targeting 16-bit with the IA-16 GCC port.
+Unfortunately for DOS it only supports DJGPP, which is 32-bit, and I’m targeting 16-bit with the IA-16 GCC port.

-So I decided I would write my own driver, how hard can it be?
+So I decided I would write my own driver, how hard could it be?

 The plan was supporting: